2026-07-16

 -

-Lower vehicle until tires are touching the ground
+Lower vehicle until tires are touching

 NoteRaise lift off locks, then hold lock release lever to keep locks free while vehicle is lowered